Interventions for neurological conditions

 - Random practice schedule

-- If any feedback, bandwidth feedback given
+- If any feedback is given, it is bandwidth feedback

 Task-specific training